angular/angular/aio/content/guide/built-in-directives.md

 ## Built-in attribute directives

 Attribute directives listen to and modify the behavior of other HTML elements, attributes, properties, and components.
-You usually apply them to elements as if they were HTML attributes, hence the name.
+You usually apply them to elements as if they were HTML attributes.

 Many NgModules such as the [`RouterModule`](guide/router "Routing and Navigation") and the [`FormsModule`](guide/forms "Forms") define their own attribute directives.
 The most common attribute directives are as follows:

 * [`NgClass`](guide/built-in-directives#ngClass)&mdash;adds and removes a set of CSS classes.